The Double Life of Veronique

-The Double Life of Veronique (La double vie de Véronique, Podwójne życie Weroniki) is a 1991 drama film directed by Krzysztof Kieślowski and starring Irène Jacob.
+The Double Life of Veronique (La double vie de Véronique, Podwójne życie Weroniki) is a 1991 drama film directed by Krzysztof Kieślowski, and starring Irène Jacob and Philippe Volter.
 Written by Kieślowski and Krzysztof Piesiewicz, the film explores the themes of identity, love, and human intuition through the characters of Weronika, a Polish choir soprano, and her double, Véronique, a French music teacher.
 Despite not knowing each other, the two women share a mysterious and emotional bond that transcends language and geography.

-The Double Life of Véronique was Kieślowski's first film to be produced partly outside his native Poland.
-It won the Prize of the Ecumenical Jury and the FIPRESCI Prize at the 1991 Cannes Film Festival, as well as the Best Actress Award for Jacob.
+The Double Life of Veronique was Kieślowski's first film produced partly outside his native Poland.
+It won the Prize of the Ecumenical Jury and the FIPRESCI Prize at the 1991 Cannes Film Festival, as well as the Best Actress award for Jacob.
 Although selected as the Polish entry for the Best Foreign Language Film at the 64th Academy Awards, it was not accepted as a nominee.

 Plot

-In 1968, a Polish girl glimpses the winter stars, while in France, another girl witnesses the first spring leaf.
-Fast forward to 1990, and we meet Weronika (Irène Jacob), a young Polish woman who is singing at an outdoor concert with her choir when a rainstorm interrupts their performance.
-Later that night, she makes love to her boyfriend, Antek (Jerzy Gudejko), before leaving for Kraków the next day to be with her sick aunt.
-She tells her father that she has been feeling a sense of not being alone in the world lately.
-Once in Kraków, Weronika joins a local choir and successfully auditions.
-One day, while walking in the city, she sees a French tourist who looks identical to her and watches as her doppelganger boards a bus and takes photographs.
-During the concert, Weronika suffers a cardiac arrest and dies.
+In 1968, a Polish girl looks at the winter stars, while in France, another girl sees the first leaf of spring.
+In 1990, Weronika, a young Polish woman, sings in an outdoor concert with her choir when a rainstorm interrupts the performance.
+That night, she has sex with her boyfriend, Antek, and leaves the next day for Kraków to visit her sick aunt.
+She tells her father that she has a strange feeling of not being alone.

+In Kraków, Weronika joins a local choir and auditions for a solo part.
+She is selected, and the opportunity makes her happy.
+While walking through the Main Square, she notices a French tourist who looks identical to her, taking photographs before boarding a bus.
+During the concert where she is to sing the solo, Weronika collapses onstage and dies from cardiac arrest.

-On the same day in France, Véronique (also played by Jacob), who looks exactly like Weronika, is overcome with grief after having sex with her boyfriend and later tells her music teacher that she's quitting the choir.
-At school, Véronique attends a marionette performance with her class and then leads them in a musical piece by Van den Budenmayer, the same composer who wrote the music Weronika performed before her death.
-That night, Véronique sees the puppeteer at a traffic light motioning to her not to light the wrong end of her cigarette.
-Later, she hears a choir singing Van den Budenmayer's music on a mysterious phone call.
-Véronique visits her father and confesses to being in love with someone she doesn't know and feeling like she's lost someone from her life.
+That same day in Clermont-Ferrand, France, Véronique feels sudden sadness after having sex with her boyfriend.
+She later tells her music teacher that she is quitting the choir.
+At school, she attends a marionette performance with her students and leads them in a musical piece by the 18th-century composer Van den Budenmayer—the same music Weronika sang before her death.
+That night, Véronique sees a puppeteer at a traffic light signaling to her not to light the wrong end of her cigarette.